corenel/XPS9550-macOS/README.md

-# macOS Sierra (10.12.2) on the Dell XPS 15 (9550)
+# macOS Sierra (10.12.3) on the Dell XPS 15 (9550)
-This repository contains **my own files** on the installation and configuration of macOS Sierra (10.12.2) on the Dell XPS 15 (9550)
+This repository contains **my own files** on the installation and configuration of macOS Sierra (10.12.3) on the Dell XPS 15 (9550)

 * Thanks to this [guide][1] and its participants.
 * Also, thanks darkhandz for [his Sierrra guide](https://github.com/darkhandz/XPS15-9550-Sierra).
 Please read darkhandz's guide before you use my files.
 * Thanks @syscl's [guide](http://www.insanelymac.com/forum/topic/319211-guide-fix-skylake-hdmidp-output/) for HDMI/DP Audio Ouptut.
 (I haven't test the output)
 * I use [RehabMan's method](http://www.insanelymac.com/forum/topic/312803-patch-for-using-nvme-under-macos-sierra-is-ready/page-29#entry2322636) that allows vanilla `IONVMeFamily.kext` to co-exist with `HackrNVMeFamily*.kext`.
 Notify that the path of SSD in PCI0 is varied from different devices.
 Mine is `_SB.PCI0.RP09.PXSX`.
 Read the tutorial carefully before you use this method.
 * Use `MacBookPro13,3` SMBIOS, much thanks for @syscl
-  * Note that I can't use ThunberBolt3/Type-C in this config.
+  * Note that you need modify `AppleGraphicsDevicePolicy.kext` to make external monitors work.
   * The model identifier is also correct now.
   * I hide my serial number as `C02*****GTFN`, you may generate it by your own.